5 Key States for Barley Production

 NDSU Institute of Barley Malting and Science (IBMS) – IBMS provides research and technical information for US barley growers and domestic and international malting and brewing industries.

 National Barley Growers Association (NBGA) – NBGA mission is to enhance and maintain the profitability of the US barley growing industry.
-NBGA posts wide ranging policy position statements, including this one from June 2011.
+NBGA posts wide ranging policy position statements.

 Canadian Malting Barley Technical Center (CMBTC) – CMBTC provides technical resources for the entire supply chain—barley growers, maltsters, brewers.
 They also have an e-newsletter with global barley news synopses, sign up by contacting Rob McCaig directly.